PoisotLab/ms_betacov_mapping/README.md

-Bats, the second most diverse groups of mammals, are found worldwide; gradients in their species richness generally track broader patterns of mammal diversity, with a striking Neotropical hotspot (especially in the Amazon basin) and a secondary hotspot centered in the southeast Asian peninsula.
-These hotspots of bat diversity are generally presumed to be hotspots of viral adaptive radiation, and therefore areas of concern for human health.
+Bats, the second most diverse groups of mammals, are found worldwide; gradients in their species richness generally track broader patterns of mammal diversity, with a striking Neotropical hotspot (especially in the Amazon basin) and a secondary hotspot centered in Indochina.
+These hotspots of bat diversity are generally presumed to be hotspots of viral adaptive radiation, and therefore areas of concern for human health. [@Anthony2017GloPat;@Olival2017HosVir] However, the hotspots of known bat betacoronavirus hosts show a distinct pattern, with primary hotspots (both in terms of area and higher values) of host richness situated in southeast Asia, parts of southern Europe, and to a lesser extent parts of Africa in the -25-0 range of latitudes (@fig:richness; top).
-[@Anthony2017GloPat;@Olival2017HosVir] However, the hotspots of known bat betacoronavirus hosts show a distinct pattern, with primary hotspots (both in terms of size and higher values) of host richness situated in southeast Asia, parts of southern Europe, and to a lesser extent parts of Africa in the -25-0 range of latitudes (@fig:richness; top).
 Although hundreds of species likely host undiscovered betacoronaviruses, machine learning predictions have suggested that these undiscovered reservoirs should follow the same diversity gradient [@Becker2022OptPre].
 In principle, these hotspots of locally-diverse, virus-rich bat communities should drive more adaptive diversification in their viruses.

 ![**Bat and betacoronavirus diversity.** Top panel: relative diversity of known bat hosts of betacoronaviruses.
 This map shows that the region with the largest